snpscrn/sdk-ios/README.md

+## Documentation

+For the full API documentation go to https://snpscrn.github.io/sdk-ios

+## Support
+In case of any questions or problems please contact us at [support@snapscreen.com](mailto:support@snapscreen.com).

 ## Requirements

-SnapscreenKit requires at least iOS 8.
+SnapscreenKit requires at least iOS 10.

 ## Integrating SnapscreenKit